 Results

 Fourteen participants were interviewed (see table 1).
 The interviews lasted from 12 to 54 minutes, with a mean average of 30 minutes.
 The mean age of participants was 58 (with a range of 47-78).
 The mean time since stroke was 30 months and ranged from 4 months to 174 months.
 Eight of the interviewees were female, and six were male.
 Similarly, in the UK, 3 out of 5 strokes are in women[37].
 Eleven of the interviewees were white British, one was Chinese and one was white Irish.
 In the UK, people of black and south Asian origin are at a higher risk of stroke compared to white people[38].
-The limited ethnic diversity of this research should be considered in terms of generalisability of the data.
+The limited ethnic diversity of this research should be considered in terms of transferability of the data.
 Four of the interviewees were unemployed, three were retired, three were employed (one of the three was self-employed), which is similar to the national statistics which show 69% of stroke survivors were unable to return to work[38] .One participant (8) had mild expressive aphasia.
 Residuals symptoms reported included: Aphasia, motor impairment, motor weakness, fatigue, low mood, and poor balance.
 No one else was present at participant interviews 1-12 apart from EC and the participant.
 Participant 13 brought her husband to the interview, as did participant 14.
 Five stroke survivors who were approached declined to take part in the study, three as they were too unwell, two as they were too busy.

 Table 1.
 Participant demographics